PeteCookson/Devaki-Yoga/README.md

 ---

-For the first Milestone Project on **Code Institute's Diploma in Software Developement** course I have created a Yoga website.
+For the first Milestone Project on __Code Institute's Diploma in Software Developement__ course I have created a Yoga website.
 Devaki Yoga was born out of my partners passion for yoga, as a qualified Sivananda Yoga teacher it will become the first step in her being able to take her love of yoga to a new level.

 [Enter the site](https://petecookson.github.io/Devaki-Yoga/index.html)

 ## User Stories:

-### As a new user I want to
+### External user's goal:

 * Quickly understand the main purpose of the site.
-* Navigate easily and find relevant information about the specific type of yoga and how it will benefit me.
+* Navigate easily and find relevant information about the specific type of yoga and how it will benefit.
 * Be able to access site information on yoga classes and timetables.
 * Easily access blog posts and information relevant to yoga and the site.
 * Sign up to the blog & newsletter
 * Find information on the teachers experience, philosophies and yoga principles.
 * See reviews and feedback from other clients.
-* Easily accesss contact information and location including directions.
+* Easily accesss contact information.

-### As a returning user I want to
+### Returning external user goals:

 * Access the timetable and schedule.
 * View new blog posts and information about yoga.
-* Be able easily accesss contact information and location including directions.
+* Be able to easily access contact information.

+### Site owner's goal:

+* Increase the membership of classes to local residents.
+* Grow a following of like-minded yoga people.
+* Develop relationships with the local community and provide relevant content that enriches the users experience.

 # UX Design